 Be active in Facebook groups within your niche.
 Sometimes there are people looking for freelancers, too.
-Even if you can’t see and job postings, be active, comment and answer questions.
+Even if you can’t see any job postings, be active, comment, and answer questions.
 You never know where the networking might get you.

 The same goes for LinkedIn.
 Be active and keep your eyes open.
-Also make sure to link your samples on your profile.
+Also, make sure to link your samples to your profile.